 We made an agreement with my kids ages 7 and 10.
 Mommy and Daddy get to do something we want to do then you get to do something you want to do.
 It worked out well for us, most of the time.

 If you have a picky eater this is likely to be the number one question you’re asking.
 The French do not do child friendly menus of chicken nuggets and frite (fries).
 While you’re likely to be able to find something that appeals to them like a pizzeria or grilled chicken, this can be difficult.

 Unlike in the United States where food is largely available only in large markets, in Paris you’ll find food shops around every corner.
 Fruit, fresh bread, yogurts, cheeses and everything in between is easy to purchase and make into a meal.
 You can gather the things you need and have an impromptu picnic!
 That is the Parisian way after all.

 Let the kids pick out fruits and other goodies from the market themselves.
 They may be more inclined to try something that they picked out.
 You’d also be surprised how a simple “Bonjour!” from a child to the vendor can result in free cherries and cut up apricot!
 The French are big on attempting to speak their language and they love kids (especially when they are polite!)

-See the Fodor’s Around Paris with Kids (Travel Guide) book for more Paris France with kids tips.
+See the Mission Paris: A Scavenger Hunt Adventure book for more Paris France with kids tips.

 Do you have other tips for visiting Paris, France with Kids?